HOW IS THE GEOGRAPHY OF NEPAL?

 Nepal Post is considered as one of the oldest governmental service organizations in the country, which started postal services formally through the post offices for the first time in 1878 AD when it was established.
 It was called Nepal Hulak Ghar (General Post Office) while it was established.
 It was started from Kathmandu for dealing with letters from the public.
 After three years of its establishment, Nepal Hulak Ghar had expanded to 43 post offices in different parts of the country.
 Customers had to pay the postal charges in cash during those days.

 Telephone, fax, telex and telegraph services are available at the Nepal Telecommunications Corporation at Tripureshwor.
-Hotels and private communications centers provide long distance telephone.
-For calling from outside, country code for Nepal is + 977 and the area code for Kathmandu is 1.
+Hotels and private communications centers provide a long-distance telephone.
+For calling from outside, the country code for Nepal is + 977 and the area code for Kathmandu is 1.

 There are several internet cafes and communication centers in the Kathmandu Valley and around the country.
 Tourists only need to find a place they are most comfortable with to use the facilities to keep in touch with home.
 E-mail and Internet services are also offered by hotels.

 Nepali media has developed quickly within just a few years of time.
-Also the government Medias, Radio Nepal and Nepal Television, there are many FM and television networks, many FM radio stations and upcoming regional television stations are controlling the market.
+Also the government Media, Radio Nepal, and Nepal Television, there are many FM and television networks, many FM radio stations, and upcoming regional television stations are controlling the market.
 Main Nepali daily newspapers are Gorkhapatra and Kantipur, Nagarik, while the English dailies are The Rising Nepal, The Kathmandu Post, Republican, The Himalaya Times.

-Kathmandu, Bhaktapur, Lalitpur, Pokhara, Chitwan, Dharan etc, are the major cities where you can find Big Mahal, Shopping centre, Big Mart and Departmental store.
+Kathmandu, Bhaktapur, Lalitpur, Pokhara, Chitwan, Dharan etc, are the major cities where you can find Big Mahal, Shopping center, Big Mart and Departmental store.
 Handicraft made of stone and metal, silver and gold trinkets, and delicate wood carvings are the popular artifacts you can take home as a Souvenir from Nepal.
 In Nepal you can you can buy both imported and local goods easily.
-But in small shops or individual stores you can negotiate the rate for buying the belongings.
-Newroad, Thamel, Ason, are the major centre for shopping.
+But in small shops or individual stores, you can negotiate the rate for buying the belongings.
+Newroad, Thamel, Ason, are the major center for shopping.

 Water is one of the most basic elements for all living beings on this earth.
 Nepal is rich in water resources.
-Bottled minerals water is easily available in every hotel, guest house and lodges.
-When travelling in bucolic area you must carry Iodine tablets with you because iodine tablets will offer you defense from viruses, bacteria and parasites.
+Bottled minerals water is easily available in every hotel, guest house, and lodges.
+When traveling in a bucolic area you must carry Iodine tablets with you because iodine tablets will offer you defense from viruses, bacteria, and parasites.
 Iodine can easily found in local shops.